 Any major transport project such as those that are part of Let's Get Wellington Moving, can have an effect on neighbouring properties.
 We acknowledge that announcements about projects can create uncertainty for people who own property or live or work near the proposed projects.

-Work on a number of LGWM projects is underway and we will soon begin investigation, evaluation and design.
+Work on a number of LGWM projects is underway including investigation, evaluation and design.
 This work will involve further consultation with the community and with people who may be directly affected.
 It will be some time before we know which properties will be affected, and what those effects might be.
 The next steps in the process are outlined below.

 If you are a property owner near one of the proposed projects and would like to be kept up to date on our progress, please sign up for email updates.